Thursday, August 27, 2015

 44. She Said She Said

 One of the more hilarious inspirations for a Beatles lyric was Peter Fonda Debbie-Downering everybody at a party in August of 1965.
-Apparently the Beatles or at least John was tripping balls and enjoying himself while watching a bunch of hot girls dance around.
+Apparently The Beatles or at least John was tripping balls and enjoying himself while watching a bunch of hot girls dance around.
 At this point, Fonda of all people kept coming over and talking about a near fatal gun-shot would incident that he had and that he "knew what it was like to be dead".
-Lennon essentially told him to fuck off and stop ruining his buzz, but thankfully he was not too high that he forgot the indecent.
+Lennon essentially told him to fuck off and stop ruining his buzz, but thankfully he was not too high to forgot the indecent.
 Thus, snippets of their conversation made their way into Revolver's "She Said She Said".
-Musically this is a siege of three different things Lennon was working on at the time, George helping out with the arrangement.
+Musically this is a siege of three different things that Lennon was working on at the time, George helping out with the arrangement.

 43. I Feel Fine